eikehmueller/ma32070/lectures/Notes.md

 ### Examples

 #### Linear finite element
-For $p=1$ we obtain the (bi-)linear finite element with the following basis three functions:
+For $p=1$ we obtain the (bi-)linear finite element with the following basis three functions, each of which is associated with a vertex:
 $$
 \begin{aligned}
 \phi_0(x) &= 1-x_0-y_0\\